d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 ```

 This module is used by _Scully_ to hook into the angular router and to determine once the page _Scully_ tries to enter is fully loaded and ready to be rendered by using the `IdleMonitorService` from _Scully_ internally.
-If we will remove the import of the module, _Scully_ will still work but it takes much longer to render your site as it will use a timeour for accessing the pages.
+If we will remove the import of the module, _Scully_ will still work but it takes much longer to render your site as it will use a timeout for accessing the pages.
 So in that case even if the a page has been fully loaded, _Scully_ would wait until the timer is expired.

 ## Turn it into a blog